mlrun/mlrun/README.md

 A generic an easy to use mechanism for data scientists and developers/engineers to describe and run machine learning related tasks in various scalable runtime environments while automatically tracking code, metadata, inputs, and outputs of executions.
-MLrun is integrated with [Nuclio serverless project](https://github.com/nuclio/nuclio).
+MLRun is integrated with [Nuclio serverless project](https://github.com/nuclio/nuclio).

 Read more details in [this doc link](https://docs.google.com/document/d/1JRoWx4X7ld3fzQtdTGVIbcZx-5HzlYmkFiQz6ei8izE/edit?usp=sharing)